[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 Town enforcement of updated code editions shall be the effective date of adoption by the state.
 The conditions outlined in Subsection D shall govern those permits to be controlled by the updated codes.
 The Building Department shall post notices as determined by the Town Council to warn of impending code changes warranted by this section.

-No person shall use or permit the use of any building, structure, or premises or part thereof hereafter erected, relocated, altered, repaired, converted or extended until a certificate of occupancy is issued by the Building Code Official or his designee.
+No person shall use or permit the use for any purpose of any building, structure, or premises or part thereof hereafter erected, relocated, altered, repaired, converted or extended until a certificate of occupancy or a building final is issued by the Building Code Official or his designee.